Kaplan University is accredited by the Higher Learning Commission (HLC). Learn more at http://hlcommission.org.

-Kaplan University is accredited by The Higher Learning Commission (HLC) and a member of the North Central Association of Colleges and Schools (NCA.*) The formal merger of Concord Law School into Kaplan University in the fall of 2007 makes Concord the first online law school to be part of a regionally accredited institution of higher education.
+Kaplan University is accredited by The Higher Learning Commission (HLC)* and is a member of the North Central Association of Colleges and Schools (NCA).
+The formal merger of Concord Law School into Kaplan University in the fall of 2007 made Concord the first online law school to be part of a regionally accredited institution of higher education.

 Concord is registered as a Distance Learning Law School in the unaccredited category with the Committee of Bar Examiners of the State Bar of California.
-Registration with the Committee permits Concord JD graduates, who meet the regulatory requirements, to apply for admission to the State Bar of California.
+Concord's method of delivering instruction—via the Internet

 Access gainful employment information, including program length, tuition costs, financing options, and success rates.